Prince Ikpe Ekong

 Prince Ikpe Ekong (born 5 October 1978) is a Nigerian former professional footballer who played as a midfielder.
 He is best remembered for representing Reggiana, Shenyang Ginde, Xiamen Lanshi, GAIS, and Djurgårdens IF during his career.
-A full international between 2001 and 2004, he won nine caps for the Nigeria national team.
+A full international between 2001 and 2004, he won 21 total caps for the Nigeria national team and was part of the 2004 African Cup of Nations where Nigeria finished third.

-Career
+Club career

 After the 1994 World Cup a series of Nigerian players was brought to the European top leagues, and Ikpe Ekong was signed by Italian club Reggiana, then coached by Carlo Ancelotti.

 Reggiana

 Due to Italian rules regarding non-EU players, he could not play for the first team in Serie A, he ended up going on a loan to FC Koper from Slovenia, when he returned to Italy he was loaned out again to Tecos UAG of Mexico, then AC Bellinzona from Switzerland and FCM UTA from Romania.
 It would not be until 2000 when Prince Ikpe Ekong returned to Italy to play for A.C.
 Reggiana.
-However Reggiana had fallen to Serie C2 where no non-EU players were allowed, and this led to Ikpe Ekong filing a lawsuit against the Italian FA, which he won, allowing him to play in Serie C2.
+However Reggiana had fallen to Serie where no non-EU players were allowed, and this led to Ikpe Ekong filing a lawsuit against the Italian FA, which he won, allowing him to play in the Italian league Serie.